-What Is the Risk of Catching COVID-19 at the Emergency Department?
+What Is the Risk of Catching COVID-19 While Seeking Emergency Room Services?

-“There are not any studies out there to show us how likely it is that you will contract COVID-19 by visiting an emergency department.
-That being said, I can assure you that we take way more precautions in our emergency department than just about anywhere else you may visit.
-Visiting one of our departments is certainly safer than simply going to the grocery store.
+“There are not any studies out there to show us how likely it is that you will contract COVID-19 by visiting an emergency room.
+That being said, I can assure you that we take way more precautions in our emergency rooms than just about anywhere else you may visit.
+Visiting one of our ERs is certainly safer than simply going to the grocery store.
 This is due to all of the precautions that we take with every patient,” Dr. Goen explains.